survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ...
 ```

-Our files have neat hashes now.
+The files have neat hashes now.
 To prove that it works for styling, you could try altering *app/main.css* and see what happens to the hashes when you rebuild.

 There’s one problem, though.
 If you change the application code, it will invalidate the vendor file as well!
 Solving this requires extracting a **manifest**, but before that, you can improve the way the production build handles module IDs.